Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 SCORM is a specification from the Office of the US Secretary of Defense.
 It fits under the Advanced Distributed Learning (ADL) initiative.

-It was initiated because the Department of Defense found themselves creating the same training multiple times.
+It was initiated because the Department of Defense found itself creating the same training multiple times.
 The training had to be recreated because each department needed it and each department was using a different learning management system (or LMS).
 If you’re not sure what an LMS is, briefly, it’s a system for managing online training content as well as users that provide a nice learner experience.

 ADL developed common specifications so all the training could be used in any SCORM-compliant LMS.
 The result was the development of SCORM.